-1. For the cake: Adjust oven rack to middle position and heat oven to 350 degrees.
-Grease 2 (8-inch) 2-inch round cake pans OR 4 8 inches by .75 inch rounds with baking spray with flour.
+Adjust oven rack to middle position and heat oven to 350 degrees.
+Grease 2 (8-inch) 2-inch round cake pans OR 4 8-inches by .75 inch rounds with baking spray with flour.

-Whisk flour, baking soda, baking powder, and salt together in bowl; set aside.
-In second bowl, whisk hot water, cocoa, and vanilla until smooth; set aside.
+Whisk flour, baking soda, baking powder, and salt together in a bowl; set aside.
+In a second bowl, whisk hot water, cocoa, and vanilla until smooth; set aside.

-2. Using stand mixer fitted with a paddle, cream the butter and sugar on medium-high speed until light and fluffy, about 4 minutes.
+Using a stand mixer fitted with a paddle, cream the butter and sugar on medium-high speed until light and fluffy, about 4 minutes.
 Add eggs, one at a time, and mix until incorporated.
-Reduce speed to low and add flour mixture, buttermilk and cocoa mixture until incorporated.
+Reduce speed to low and add flour mixture, buttermilk, and cocoa mixture until blended.
 Mix 2 minutes.

-5. Frost between each layer and stack the cake.
+Frost between each layer and stack the cake.
 Frost the outside of the cake with buttercream until even and smooth.
-Freeze the cake 25-30 minutes.
+Freeze the cake for 25-30 minutes.

 In a microwave-safe 6 cup bowl, combine the chocolate and cream.
 Cook on high for about 2 minutes.
 Stir until smooth.

 Cool 5 minutes (ganache should be less than 100 degrees before drizzling over the buttercream.)